-We relied on reports of confirmed COVID-19 cases issued by the Los Angeles County Department of Public Health (DPH) and regularly updated on its web-based data dashboard (Los Angeles County Department of Public Health 2020b).
-At the global county level, the dashboard provided the full history of cumulative cases by date of testing from March 1 through September 19, 2020, the cutoff date for this study.

-At the detailed geographic level, by contrast, the dashboard showed only the cumulative number of confirmed cases to date.
-Still, relying on an online archive of contemporaneous, daily press releases issued by the DPH (Los Angeles County Department of Public Health 2020c), we were able to reconstruct the history of cumulative cases at detailed geographic level from March 21 onward.
+We relied on reports of confirmed COVID-19 cases issued by the Los Angeles County Department of Public Health (DPH).
+At the global county level, a web-based dashboard (Los Angeles County Department of Public Health 2020b) provided the full history of cumulative cases by date of testing from March 1 through September 19, 2020, the cutoff date for this study.
+At the detailed geographic level, we relied on an online archive of contemporaneous, daily press releases issued by the DPH (Los Angeles County Department of Public Health 2020c) to reconstruct the history of cumulative cases from March 21 onward.
 Prior to March 16, DPH did not report any geographic breakdown of cumulative case counts.
-We further excluded reports issued during March 16-20 because a substantial proportion of reported cases were still under investigation or their geographic unit of origin was withheld because of small numbers.
+We further excluded reports issued during March 16-20 because a substantial proportion of reported cases were still under investigation or their community of origin was withheld because of small numbers.